-Remember back in October 2016, when Donald Trump promised 4% growth for the United States economy?
-Experts were skeptical (still are, too).
+A ways back in October 2016, Donald Trump promised 4% growth for the United States economy.
+(How’d that turn out?)
 Around the same time, the Federal Reserve Bank of San Francisco predicted a “new normal” growth rate of 1.5% to 1.75%.
-Thing is, Trump may have been on to something – albeit inadvertently.
-Many economists today are predicting that artificial intelligence will drive unprecedented economic growth: upwards of 4.6% or more.
+Thing is, Trump’s number wasn’t entirely impossible – even if it came from a place of ignorance.
+In fact, many economists today are predicting that artificial intelligence will drive unprecedented economic growth: upwards of 4.6% or more.

 But how will this occur?
 Here’s the short answer:

 Artificial intelligence helps people do more work, in less time, with fewer resources and less expertise.

 We’ll start with some context.
 Worldwide, gross domestic product (GDP) has been pretty stagnant.
 Growth in many large economies has averaged a meager 1.1 percent since 2010.
 See this chart from a recent Accenture report, “Why Artificial Intelligence is the Future of Growth“:

 Things are about to change.
 Enter artificial intelligence.

 Artificial Intelligence Changes the Economic Game

 Let’s define some terms.
 Capital measures the value of human-made goods and the means of production.
 Labor represents the work done by people, and the skills those workers possess.
 Economic growth occurs when capital or labor increase, or when they’re used more efficiently.

 Historically, innovations like the steam engine and typewriter have either increased capital or labor, or helped people use them more efficiently.
 Artificial intelligence changes the game by acting as a force multiplier for both capital and labor.

 AI’s ability to enhance both capital and labor is unique.
 According to the study by Accenture, artificial/augmented intelligence will nearly double global GDP in the next 20 years.
 These are numbers we haven’t seen since the 1980s.